vustagc/pianoterm/README.md

 pianoterm <port>
 ```

+Note:
+- It will keep trying to connect until it finds the port, use ctrl+c to stop it
-Note: Assumes ALSA is used as the soundcard driver, you can use acconnect -i to find the desired midi port.
+- Assumes ALSA is used as the soundcard driver, you can use acconnect -i to find the desired midi port.

 ## Configuration